 Single disc rotary machine

 This machine has a motor on top of a drive block or a brush block and is driven through gears or belts.
-It can work two different applications for Encapsulation.
+It can work in two different applications for Encapsulation.

-- Bonnet cleaning: A well-formulated Encapsulation formula is perfect when used as a bonnet cleaner.
+- Bonnet Cleaning: A well-formulated Encapsulation formula is perfect when used as a bonnet cleaner.
 Bonnet cleaning is generally not recommended by the major carpet manufacturers.
 In spite of this, it continues to be a popular method, especially for commercial carpets.
 The advantage of using bonnets on the Single disc machine is aggressive agitation and some degree of soil extraction/removal at the time of cleaning.
 A portion of the soil is absorbed into the bonnet while leaving some of the chemistry to suspend and encapsulate the remaining soil.
-I have seen a commercial carpet with heavy traffic maintained with this system over a 5 year period.
+I have seen a commercial carpet with heavy traffic maintained with this system over a 5-year period.
 The carpet looks very good.

 - Rotary shampoo: The machine used for this is the single disc rotary with a solution tank attached.
 The solution is fed down to the brush, usually nylon, and scrubbed into the carpet.
 With an expert behind the wheel to control the amount of Encapsulation chemistry applied and controlling the passes, this can be quite effective.
 I would not suggest this as the primary piece of equipment for the Encapsulation system, but if you already have the equipment it will work.

 Oscillating Disc Machine